plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-enter-data.md

 ---
 layout: excel-tutorial-single_layout
-title: How to Enter Data in Plotly 2.0
+title: How to Add Data in Plotly 2.0
-subtitle: A step-by-Step guide to entering data.
+subtitle: A step-by-step guide to entering or importing data.
 permalink: /add-data-to-the-plotly-grid/
 imageurl: /static/images/enter-data-in-the-grid/thum-enter-data-in-the-grid.png
 state: active